George Taylor

 One would never forget a drive through the celery gardens in any direction from Kalamazoo; the long rows keeping their bright green till November, as crop follows crop; and the fields being unmarred by fences or anything except the cozy cottages of the thrifty Hollanders."

-And there was a fun little article that was posted in The Herald Pressout of St Joseph Michigan in 1956.
+And a fun little article was posted in The Herald Pressout of St Joseph, Michigan, in 1956.
 It talked about the early days of celery growing, and it had an adorable story about George Celery Taylor:

-"In the fall of 1856, there was a big party that was going to be held at the Burdock House Hotel on December 19.
-It was going to be a big gathering with lots of people from all over and Mr. Taylor thought it would be a good opportunity to advertise celery.
-As the unknown vegetable, [Taylor] persuaded the owner of the hotel to put celery on his menu and the people were curious about it.
-They asked, "how do you eat this?"
+"In the fall of 1856, a big party was going to be held at the Burdock House Hotel on December 19.
+It was going to be a big gathering with many people from all over, and Mr. Taylor thought it would be a good opportunity to advertise celery.
+As the unknown vegetable, [Taylor] persuaded the hotel's owner to put celery on his menu, and the people were curious about it.
+They asked, "How do you eat this?"
 "Is it grown from seed?"
 It just grew in popularity from there."

-In the 1870s, the celery growers would have children sell it on the street, which created a demand for celery.
+In the 1870s, the celery growers would have children sell it on the street, creating a demand for it.
 They also met all of the trains that came into town.
-They would give it to the conductors on the New York trains and asked them to take a bunch.
+They would give it to the New York train conductors and ask them to take a bunch.
 The next thing you know, the market for celery was off to the races.